-Nowadays mainly use Hyaluronic Acid cross linked fillers, which is a natural product that already exists in the body and is adapted easily.
+Nowadays we mainly use Hyaluronic Acid cross-linked fillers, a natural product that already exists in the body and is adapted easily.

 There’s a minimal risk of infection or allergic reaction.
 During 10 years of practice I have never seen any of these incidents.

 It is also my experience that overuse of very heavy old-type fillers and super pouting the lip can destroy the lip line after long-term use.
 This is very difficult to restore.

 What are the main trends you’ve encountered now, especially amongst young girls?
 In your opinion, what are the dos and don’ts…